sstults/solr-optimizer/PLAN.md

 - File-based storage with branching and import/export
 - Risk assessment and confidence scoring system
 - Fallback mechanisms for AI system failures
+- Corpus and query set reference system with multiple format support
+- Comprehensive judgment utilities for CSV, TREC, and JSON formats
+- Database persistence layer with SQLite and PostgreSQL support
+- Advanced data models for all experiment components

 ### 🚧 Next Priorities
 1. **CLI Integration**: Integrate AI agents into main CLI commands